Page 4 - Shopify

 The basic Shopify blog post information includes the Status, Publishing date and Category it belongs to.

 Once you start creating the blog post, it's in the Draft status.
-We recommend keeping it this way till you finish creating
+We recommend keeping it this way till you finish creating your blog post.

 It is hard to overestimate the importance of content in your sales strategy.
 It brings traffic and conversions while improving customer loyalty and trust.
 So, if you haven't implemented a blog in your Shopify store, it might be the right time.